Who We Are

 Ripujit Singh

 Ripujit is a technology leader and entrepreneur with over 25 years of global experience developing software applications and enabling digital transformation across a wide variety of industries.
-Currently at Deloitte Consulting, he works with State governments in improving services to their citizens through technology initiatives.
+He works currently at Microsoft.

 Previously, Ripujit has served as the CEO of Quantera, an information security and application services company, as well as in leadership roles at Fujitsu America, Syntel, and MFX Services.